eXist-db/node-exist/spec/examples/readme.md

-# node-exist Command Line Scripts
+# node-exist CLI examples

+You need to clone this repository to get access to the command line examples.

 - `exist-ls` list the contents of a collection in eXist-db
 - `exist-tree` list the contents of a collection in eXist-db as a tree